-Ashland restaurants step forward every day to craft local, fresh, and often unique, ingredients into transformative dishes.
+Ashland restaurants step forward every day to craft local, fresh ingredients into transformative dishes.
 Oregon’s rich agricultural land yields an abundance of food throughout the year that provides creative fodder for Ashland chefs and a thriving farm-to-table scene.
 Don’t miss these on your next visit to Ashland.

 Standing Stone Brewing Company

 Not only is Standing Stone’s beer bursting with flavor and its food tasty, but the establishment also strives to be zero-waste and sources its ingredients from local farmers in Rogue Valley.
 This includes Wandering Roots Farm, Happy Dirt Veggie Patch, RA Farms, Mushrooms All Year, Valley View Beef, and Rogue Produce.
 Standing Stone continues to brew great beer and serve farm-to-table fare and there’s always a seasonal menu that includes the freshest ingredients in the kitchen.